DataTalksClub/mlops-zoomcamp/07-project/README.md

     * 2 points: Basic model monitoring that calculates and reports metrics
     * 4 points: Comprehensive model monitoring that sends alerts or runs a conditional workflow (e.g. retraining, generating debugging dashboard, switching to a different model) if the defined metrics threshold is violated
 * Reproducibility
-    * 0 points: No instructions on how to run code at all, the data is missing
+    * 0 points: No instructions on how to run the code at all, the data is missing
     * 2 points: Some instructions are there, but they are not complete OR instructions are clear and complete, the code works, but the data is missing
     * 4 points: Instructions are clear, it's easy to run the code, and it works.
 The versions for all the dependencies are specified.
 * Best practices